cowboyai/cim-start/doc/a-devcontainer.md

 # Development Container
 I don't have NixOS...

-Fear not, we can just start a container.
+Fear not, we can just start a container. or a vm.
 You do need somewhere you can run an [OCI Container](https://opencontainers.org/).

 This flake can import a container...